ns-schaudhry/azure-docs/articles/active-directory/saas-apps/netskope-cloud-exchange-administration-console-tutorial.md

 ## Configure Netskope Cloud Exchange Administration Console SSO

-To configure single sign-on on **Netskope Cloud Exchange Administration Console** side, you need to send the downloaded **Certificate (Raw)** and appropriate copied URLs from Azure portal to [Netskope Cloud Exchange Administration Console support team](mailto:support@netskope.com).
+To configure single sign-on on **Netskope Cloud Exchange Administration Console** side, you need to send the downloaded **Certificate (Base64)** and appropriate copied URLs from Azure portal to [Netskope Cloud Exchange Administration Console support team](mailto:support@netskope.com).
 They set this setting to have the SAML SSO connection set properly on both sides

 ### Create Netskope Cloud Exchange Administration Console test user